Example 2

 $$ \alpha = \boldsymbol{z}^T\boldsymbol{x}, $$

-which means that (using our previous example) we have
+which means that (using our previous example and keeping track of our definition of the derivative of a scalar) we have

-Note that the resulting vector elements are the same for \( \boldsymbol{z}^T \) and \( \boldsymbol{z} \), the only difference is that one if just the transpose of the other.
+Note that the resulting vector elements are the same for \( \boldsymbol{z}^T \) and \( \boldsymbol{z} \), the only difference is that one is just the transpose of the other.
+We have the transposed here since we have used that the inner product of two vectors is a scalar.

 $$ \frac{\partial \alpha}{\partial \boldsymbol{y}} = \boldsymbol{z}^T=\boldsymbol{x}^T\boldsymbol{A}^T. $$